Controlled fields, rough stochastic calculus, and It\^o-Wentzell-Alekseev-Gr\"obner identities: Introduction

 with suitably regular (in space) rough stochastic fields of the form

 where $M$ is a martingale and $d\mathbf{X}$ denotes {\em rough stochastic integration} (as exposed in \cref{section:On Rough Stochastic Calculus}).
 Notably, no controlledness is assumed on any of the martingales.
 Then \cref{theorem:total_RSIW_formula} asserts the composition rule which is tailored to the mixed rough/stochastic regime relevant for RSDEs~{\cite{friz_2021}} and rough semimartingale calculus~{\cite{fzk23}}.
+As an application we give a simple and intrinsic proof of the wellposedness-theory of RSDEs using flow-transforms generalizing results of \cite{CDFO13}.